'How I joined the jihadis by mistake'

 A man with a short beard, a dark pea coat and a bemused expression weaves towards me between the tables of this smart cafe.
 Sitting down, he looks slightly embarrassed as a tall glass of coffee topped with a huge quiff of whipped cream is put in front of him.

-This is Albert Iberisha.
+This is Albert Berisha.
 He's 31 years old and five years ago he went to Syria to fight.

 "I know it's hard to believe, but it happened," Albert says about his nine days with different extremist groups.
 Articulate and focused, he says his primary reason for going to Syria was to oppose the Syrian president, Bashar al-Assad.